Sapa hotel, $210 million cable car project to Fansipan launched

 In the first three quarters of 2013, Quang Nam received 2.6 million tourists, a rise of 19.32 percent compared with the same period last year; revenue from tourism reached over 1.23 trillion VND (57.81 million USD), up 25.9 percent.
-Its initial efforts to promote sustainable tourism development have brought in satisfactory results.
+Its initial efforts to promote sustainable tourism development have

 In the period under review, the ancient city of Hoi An alone received 1.3 million tourists, an increase of 22.9 percent compared with the same period last year.
 It had intensified the dissemination of tourism information while at the same time concentrating on tourism promotion activities and diversifying the sources of investment in tourism in order to improve the quality of tourist services, especially those in the Cham islands.

 Investment in the construction of tourism infrastructure and tourist sites as well as the restoration of world heritage sites has been promoted.
 With five tourism projects officially coming into operation in the first nine months of 2013, Quang Nam province currently has 123 accommodation facilities with 5,153 rooms.
 These include four five-star hotels, 11 four-star hotels and 11 three-star hotels.

 Quang Nam has reopened some beaches, put Cua Dai port into stable operation and promoted tourism development in the Cham islands.
 As a result of these efforts, in the first nine months of 2013, Quang Nam welcomed more than 165,000 visitors to the islands, a rise of over 60,000 visitors compared with 2012 as a whole (the islands received an average of 2,500 visitors each day).